Skip to main content

 • General anesthesia

-• 1-3 hours depending on approach
+• Often 1-3 hours depending on approach and number of walls treated

 After Surgery

-• Ice packs, head elevation
+• Ice packs and head elevation help early

 Possible Complications

-• New or worsened double vision (common)
+• New or worsened double vision, one of the big practical risks

-• Numbness of cheek or teeth
+• Numbness of the cheek, upper lip, or teeth

-• CSF leak (rare)
+• CSF leak, rare

 Staged Approach